 What is the best part about your job or why you love working for IARC?

 I love working for IARC because I work with amazing people every single day.
 They inspire me and support me and love me and I can only hope I do the same for them.
 It takes all of us to help build families and we truly do it as a team.
-I’m blessed to have been able to do three surrogacy journeys myself to help build families and to now have lifelong friends in Israel thanks to 2 of those journeys and IARC.
+I’m blessed to have been able to do four surrogacy journeys myself and it’s been some of the best experiences of my life.

 Share a fun fact about yourself.